 Inland tourism is becoming more an more an alternative for a holiday.
 The railway tracks or canyoneering, amongst other activities, allow the adventurer to enjoy the scenery and the environment of the Ronda mountains, that transform into a natural amusement park.
 Some of the most demanded destinations are: the Ronda gorge; the Devil’s Pit, in Juzcar; the Green Throat, in Grazalema; the Cat’s Cave, in Benaoján; or the Vulture’s Canyon, near Cortes de la Frontera.

-For these kind of activities it’s important to do them with companies that specialise in adventure sports, as they require safety protocols and different route levels so that anyone with a minimum level of fitness can join in.
+For these kind of activities it’s important to do them with companies that specialise in adventure sports; they require safety protocols and different route levels so that anyone with a minimum level of fitness can join in.

 Spiritual meditation for the relaxation of the body and mind

-In case what you’re searching for is a more archaeological experience, the Axarquia offers two of the most important caves one must visit: the Nerja cave, famous for its enormous and impressive stalactites; and the Treasure cave in Rincon de la Victoria, the only sea cave that can be visited in the whole of Europe.
+In case what you’re searching for is a more archaeological experience, the Axarquia offers two of the most important caves one must visit: the Nerja cave, famous for its enormous and impressive stalactites; and the Treasure Cave in Rincon de la Victoria, the only sea cave that can be visited in Europe.